codio/knowledge/source/instructors/admin/organization/grade-templates.rst

    A final score is calculated based on the selections and is re-based to the maximum column value.
 If you want the scores to calculate to percentages, choose a maximum value of 100, with other column values distributed between 0 and 100.

-Note: A rubric can be cloned from another assignment instead of manually creating a new template.
+..
+Note:: A rubric can be cloned from another assignment instead of manually creating a new template.
 In the assignment that has a rubric template assigned to it, click the **Settings** icon to select the assignment.